Through The Fibro Fog

 Instructions

-• In a large pan, fry the onion and garlic (if using) in the olive oil on a gentle heat for 4-5 minutes until softened.
+• In a large skillet, saute the onion and garlic (if using) in olive oil on a gentle heat for 4-5 minutes until softened.
 Be careful not to let the garlic burn!

-• Add in the quinoa, carrot, bell pepper, zucchini, turmeric and thyme.
-Fry for a couple of minutes, then pour in the vegetable stock.
-Bring to a boil, then reduce the heat to a very light simmer.
-Pour in the coconut milk and stir well.
-Cook for about 15 minutes or until the quinoa has 'opened' and the vegetables are tender.
-If it looks at all dry then add more stock.
+• Tip in the diced carrot, bell pepper and zucchini, rinsed quinoa, turmeric and ground ginger.
+Cook for 2-3 minutes, then pour in the vegetable broth.
+Bring to a boil, then reduce the heat and pour in the coconut milk.
+Cook for 15-20 minutes, stirring occasionally until the quinoa is cooked through and the 'tails' have opened.
+Add more vegetable broth, if required.

 Notes